-- The power sector.
-The model includes a high level of technology richness and economic detail in the power sector.
+- Power sector policies and technologies.
+The model includes a high level of technology and economic detail, especially in the power sector.

-- Residential or commercial buildings sectors can be used to explore questions related to appliance or lighting standards, energy tax credits, and energy-saving technologies such as LED lighting
+- Buildings sectors can be used to explore questions related to appliance or lighting standards, energy tax credits, and energy-saving technologies such as LED lights and rooftop solar.

-- The transportation sector, especially alternative fuel vehicles and policies promoting energy efficiency and greenhouse gas reduction.
+- Transportation sector, especially alternative fuel vehicles and policies promoting energy efficiency and greenhouse gas reduction.

-- Oil and gas recovery.
-The NEMS model includes a rich level of detail about the plays and reservoirs that can be explored and/or developed, with timelines and production for each, down to small areas.
+- Oil and gas supply.
+The NEMS model includes a rich level of detail about the plays and reservoirs that can be explored and/or developed, with timelines and production for each.

 - Petroleum products and their substitutes.
-The model’s refinery model includes a range of biofuels as well as refinery processes that can address issues related to changes in crude types and demands
+The model’s detailed liquid fuels model includes a range of biofuels and refinery processes that can address issues such as changes in crude types and demands.

-For more information on how we use NEMS to answer a wide range of energy questions, download our free guide by clicking on the banner below.
+For more information on how we use NEMS to answer a wide range of energy questions, download our free guide.